The Good Ole’ Days…Are now!

 Hidden Deer

 I really enjoy hunting!
 Deer, turkey, pheasant, small game…anything to get out into the woods – away from the things of man!!!
 I’m not very good at it; I just enjoy it.
 The truth is, my wife would be a better hunter.
-She can go for a 3 mile run on a busy city street and see a half a dozen deer, a family of pheasant and stray chicken!
+She can go for a 3 mile run on a busy city street and see a half dozen deer, a family of pheasant and stray chicken!
 I go sit in the woods for 15 hours and only see 2 squirrels fighting over a big nut (yes, I mean me!)

 There is one experience that I remember very clearly.
 It was a frosty November morning in southern Wisconsin and I had settled into my deer blind at about 5:30am.
 Nothing is awake at that hour – including me!
-My multiple layers of flannel and Continue reading
+My multiple layers of flannel and

 Rubber Band Man